30 Positive Phrases in English to Spread Smiles and Good Feelings

 For Giving Positive Feedback

 When you judge someone’s performance or creation, it’s important to give positive feedback along with any criticisms (things to improve).
-This means to point out both something they did well and something they can do better.
+This means pointing out both something they did well and something they can do better.

-Here are five phrases for giving positive feedback.
+Here are six phrases for giving positive feedback.

 You can use this phrase (or variations) to let someone know they’ve done well on a certain task.
 Here are two possible structures: